mailjet/simple_chat_email/README.md

 -	A real User system (with Google SSO for example)
 -	User mention on the interface
 -	A better design

+##Contact me
+If you have any problem or issue using it open an issue on the repo or directly contact me on shubham[at]mailjet.com